 Welcome!
-Settle into your new home during move-in day.
-"Academic Monday" immediately follows move-in day.
+Settle into your new home during Move-in Day.
+Academic Monday immediately follows Move-in Day.
 Incoming students have their first meeting with their academic advisers and faculty adviser student assistants (FASAs).
-Later that day, incoming students are formally welcomed into the FCRH academic community by their advisers, FASAs, and University administration.
+Later that day, incoming students are formally welcomed into the Fordham College at Rose Hill (FCRH) academic community by their advisers, FASAs, and University administration.